catfishlar/Goibniu/bob.md

 this
 ====

 is another file on Mac.
+So here is an edit as aI work on Gut hub